Battle of Borodino: Final attack on Raevsky redoubt

-At 14:00, Napoleon renewed the assault against the redoubt, as Broussier's, Morand's and Gérard's divisions launched a massive frontal attack, with Chastel's light cavalry division on their left and the II Reserve Cavalry Corps on their right;
+At 14:00, Napoleon renewed the assault against the redoubt, as Broussier's, Morand's and Gérard's divisions launched a massive frontal attack, with Chastel's light cavalry division on their left and the II Reserve Cavalry Corps on their right.

 The Russians sent Likhachov's 24th Division into the battle, who fought bravely under Likhachov's motto: "Brothers, behind us is Moscow!"
 But the French troops approached too close for the cannons to fire, and the cannoneers fought a pitched close-order defence against the attackers.
 General Caulaincourt ordered Watier's cuirassier division to lead the assault.
 Barclay saw Eugène's preparations for the assault and attempted to counter it, moving his forces against it.
 The French artillery, however, began bombarding the assembling force even as it gathered.
 Caulaincourt led Watier's cuirassiers in an assault on the opening at the back of the redoubt; he was killed as the charge was beaten off by fierce Russian musketry.

 General Thielmann then led eight Saxon and two Polish cavalry squadrons against the back of the redoubt, while officers and sergeants of his command actually forced their horses through the redoubt's embrasures, sowing confusion amongst the defenders and allowing the French cavalry and infantry to take the position.
 The battle had all but ended, with both sides so exhausted that only the artillery was still at work.
 At 15:30, the Raevsky redoubt fell with most of the 24th Division's troops.
 General Likhachov was captured by the French.
+However, the French attempts to break through further were thwarted by the Russian Guard Cavalry, which charged and repelled the French assault.